 You can invest in investment vehicles like these through your own IRA as well.
 Though, IRAs offer many more investment choices for you to consider.

-Apps like M1 Finance offer you an all-in-one financial management experience, complete with access to an IRA.
+Apps like Betterment offer you an all-in-one investment management experience, complete with access to an IRA.

 You can set up recurring deposits which automatically invest in portfolios you choose as you contribute.